howaskew/Explore-OpenActive-data-with-R-code/README.md

 Only records with latitude and longitude are shown.

+There is some processing to unpack the activity and facility type labels into a consistent form.

 The 'raw' data for an opportunity is not the original json, but the R data frame version where nested json is converted to lists.

 ```